boucadair/-ipfix-rfc7125-update/draft-ietf-opsawg-rfc7125-update.md

    Thanks for Tim Bray for the artart review and Shawn Emery for the secdir review.

-   Thanks to Éric Vyncke and Paul Wouters for the IESG review.
+   Thanks to Éric Vyncke and Paul Wouters for the comments in the IESG review.

   Acknowledgments from {{?RFC7125}}: